ColemanJohnston/Flixter/README.md

 Describe any challenges encountered while building the app.

+The most challenging part of the app was adding the YouTube video for the trailers.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing